nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. User requests to list persons
 2. Connections show a list of persons
-3. User provides his index in the list along with the replacement information
+3. User provides his/her index in the list along with the replacement information
 4. Connections reflect the edits that were made

     Use case ends.